manulera/ShareYourCloning/readme.md

 ### Build the container

+In the `Dockerfile` you might want to change your timezone (see comments)

 You will have to give the container a name (I used elifesprint), and build it from the `Dockerfile`

 ```